-Faculty in the Department of Biology: Amanda Ingram (chair), Anne Bost, Patrick Burton , Jennifer Ison, L. David Polley, Francis Raycroft, and Eric Wetzel. sabbatical leave, full year
+Faculty in the Department of Biology: Amanda Ingram (chair), Anne Bost, Patrick Burton, Bradley Carlson, L. David Polley, Heidi Walsh, and Eric Wetzel.

 The curriculum of the Biology Department is designed to introduce the student to the breadth of the discipline of biology and to provide the foundation for further study in biology.
 A core sequence of courses introduces the student to genetics, cell biology, organismal biology, and ecology.
 The student may then choose elective courses in areas relevant to his career interests.
 The biology major is designed to prepare the student for graduate or professional work in biology, as well as other careers such as law or business.